Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Modelling galaxy formation and reionization

+We implement the merger trees with baryonic physics including star formation, SN feedback, and the merger/accretion/ejection driven evolution of gas and stellar masses.
+Our model is based on the simple premise that any galaxy can form stars with a maximum efficiency ($f_*^{ej}$) that provides enough energy to expel all the remaining gas, quenching further star formation, up to a threshold value of $f_*$ \citep[see][]{dayal2014}.
+This implies the {\it effective} star formation efficiency ($f_*^{eff}$) is the minimum between $f_*^{ej}$ and $f_*$.
+This model has two $z$- and mass-independent free parameters whose values are selected to match the evolving ultra-violet luminosity function (UV LF): the maximum threshold star formation efficiency ($f_*$) and the fraction of SN energy that goes into unbinding gas ($f_w$).
 We implement this simple idea proceeding forward in time from the highest merger tree output redshift, $z=20$.
-At any $z$ step, the initial gas mass, $M_{g,i}(z)$, in a galaxy depends on its merger history: while galaxies that have no progenitors are assigned a value $M_{g,i} (z) = (\Omega_b/\Omega_m) M_h (z)$, the value is determined both by the gas mass brought in by merging progenitors as well as that smoothly-accreted from the intergalactic medium (IGM) for galaxies that have progenitors.
-A part ($f_*^{eff}$) of this gas forms new stellar mass, $M_*(z)$ with the final gas mass left depending on the ratio of the (instantaneous) energy provided by exploding SN and the potential energy of the halo.
-We note that at any step, the total stellar mass in a galaxy is the sum of mass of the newly-formed stars, and that brought in by its progenitors.
+At any $z$ step, the gas mass in a galaxy is determined both by the gas mass brought in by merging progenitors as well as that smoothly-accreted from the IGM.
+A part ($f_*^{eff}$) of this gas forms new stellar mass, $M_*(z)$, with the final gas mass depending on the ratio of the (instantaneous) energy provided by exploding SN and the potential energy of the halo.
+Further, at any step the total stellar mass in a galaxy is the sum of newly-formed stellar mass, and that brought in by its progenitors.
+In this work we also explore the effects of the ultra-violet background (UVB) in photo-evaporating gas from low-mass halos, impeding their star-formation capabilities, and its impact on both galaxy assembly and reionization as explained in Sec. \ref{sec_reio} that follows.